 Is Moraine Lake Open?

-The road to Moraine Lake is now open for the 2023 summer season.
+The road will be open to vehicles on June 1st, 2024.
 Continue reading for all the information about this stunning lake.

 About Moraine Lake (Lac Moraine) in Alberta